Myo-Finance/myo.tokens/README.md

-# PAI and MYO Tokens suitable for Optimistic Rollup
+# PAI and MYO Tokens Suitable for Optimistic Rollup

 These are L2-compatible smart contracts for Myo.Finance ERC20 tokens (PAI: Peso Argentino Intangible), and MYO (governance and value extraction token).
 This repo is using Waffle framework for smart contract testing and will test the contracts in both EVM and OVM.